phangjohn27/codewars/README.md

 Notes

 Assertion messages may be unclear about what they display in some languages.
 If you read "...It Should encode XXX", the "XXX" is the expected result, not the input!

+6) Square Every Digit

+Welcome.
+In this kata, you are asked to square every digit of a number.

+For example, if we run 9119 through the function, 811181 will come out, because 92 is 81 and 12 is 1.

+Note: The function accepts an integer and returns an integer